vicenteherrera/kubernetes_tutorial/docs/05_cluster_skaffold.md

 [emailservice-54ffc447b8-q9md2 server] [SpanData(name='Recv.grpc.health.v1.Health.Check', context=SpanContext(trace_id=ac3badfd1dc14226b960f7189d85a926, span_id=None, trace_options=TraceOptions(enabled=True), tracestate=None), span_id='c76d223f1b5a4440', parent_span_id=None, attributes={'component': 'grpc'}, start_time='2019-10-22T03:55:32.329961Z', end_time='2019-10-22T03:55:32.330053Z', child_span_count=0, stack_trace=None, time_events=[<opencensus.trace.time_event.TimeEvent object at 0x7f20c823ccd0>, <opencensus.trace.time_event.TimeEvent object at 0x7f20c823e550>], links=[], status=None, same_process_as_parent_span=None, span_kind=1)]
 ```

 The Hipster Shop demo uses a Stackdriver log monitor that is specific to Google Cloud, and its driver will try to connect several times and then give up.
-See [the oficial documentation](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/docs/development-principles.md) for more information.
+See [the official documentation](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/docs/development-principles.md) for more information.

 When using the "run" command, you can push Ctrl+C to exit and the microservices application will continue to run.
 Also, changes to sources will not be synced to the cluster.